TMATDG: applying TDG methods to multiple scattering via T-matrix approximation: Multiple scattering problem and T-matrix

 \subsection{The T-matrix method}

-We present the T-matrix method for multiple scattering; this method was first formulated by Waterman \cite{Waterman1965, Waterman1971}.
+We present the T-matrix method for multiple scattering; this method was first formulated by Waterman \cite{Waterman1965, Waterman1971} {as a method for scattering by a single particle}.
 The T-matrix method is particularly powerful for multiple scattering problems \cite{Martin2006}, since it allows to easily couple scatterers.
 Each scatterer interacts both with the incident wave $u^\inc$ and the wave scattered by all the other obstacles.
 The translation operator \cite{Waterman1971} is used to couple scatterers taking into account their mutual position, effectively representing the field scattered by one obstacle as a field incident on the other one; all these one-to-one interactions are combined into one system of linear relations, which can be solved to get the total scattered field.

 Since the T-matrix method allows us to reduce the study to a single scattering problem, we first focus on the approximation of the field scattered by a two-dimensional obstacle $D$, either impenetrable or penetrable by waves, centered in the origin, contained in a disk of radius $R_D>0$.
 We can assume that $D$ is centered in the origin since the the translation operator easily allows to translate its T-matrix.
 We denote by $(r, \theta)$ the polar coordinates centered in the origin.
 The T-matrix method is based on the expansion of the incident and scattered field in the so-called regular and radiating wavefunctions $\psi_l$ and $\phi_m$ respectively: